INSIDE: A Guide to the BEST JAPANESE CANDY and snacks the Whole Family will Love.

 Image credit: Janine via Flickr CC BY-2.0

-Chewy lollies top of list of awesome Japanese candy, and is probably the most popular Japanese candy to buy on the shelf.
+Chewy lollies top of list of awesome candy in Japan, and they are probably the most popular candy to buy in convenience stores in Japan.

 No.1: Puccho soft candy chews